Should You Move to the Suburbs?

 - Longer commute times: Depending on where you work, your commute might be longer if you live in the suburbs.
 Suburbs often have less transportation infrastructure than cities, leading to increased traffic congestion, especially during commute times.

-- Limited access to public services: Public services like health care, social assistance and education may be limited in suburban areas.
-If you live in the suburbs, you may need to travel farther to access these essential services.
+- Changing access to public services: Public services like health care, social assistance and education may be further away in suburban areas.
+Depending on where you live, you may need to travel farther to access these essential services.

 - Bigger environmental impact: Habitat loss, increased energy consumption and increased greenhouse gas emissions are negative environmental impacts often associated with suburban areas due to sprawl and the reliance on cars.